TechCohort14/TA200-NFAR-Intermediate-Automation/07-using-while-loop.md

 2. Create the `class`, `selectors`, and anything required to select elements on the 'dynamically loaded page'. *Use the `login.page` as an example*.
 You may need to refer to the WebDriverIO docs on creating how to creating selectors [Selectors](https://webdriver.io/docs/selectors/) It may be necessary to use multiple different types of selectors to complete this assignment.
 When selecting multiple elements, remember to use the [`$$`](https://webdriver.io/docs/api/browser/$$/) syntax.

-3. Create your test called `dynamically.loaded.spec.js`.
-Use the `example.e2e` file as an example.
-*Hint: Choosing the appropriate [assertion](https://webdriver.io/docs/api/expect-webdriverio/#tobeelementsarrayofsize) is key*

 ---

 Exit Criteria.